Visual impairment: Research

 A 2008 study tested the effect of using gene therapy to help restore the sight of patients with a rare form of inherited blindness, known as Leber's congenital amaurosis or LCA.
 Leber's Congenital Amaurosis damages the light receptors in the retina and usually begins affecting sight in early childhood, with worsening vision until complete blindness around the age of 30.
 The study used a common cold virus to deliver a normal version of the gene called RPE65 directly into the eyes of affected patients.
-All three patients, aged 19, 22 and 25, responded well to the treatment and reported improved vision following the procedure.
+All three patients, aged 19, 22, and 25, responded well to the treatment and reported improved vision following the procedure.

 Two experimental treatments for retinal problems include a cybernetic replacement and transplant of fetal retinal cells.

 There is no high-quality evidence on the effect of assistive technologies on educational outcomes and quality of life in children with low vision as of 2015, nor is there evidence on magnifying reading aids in children.
 Low-vision rehabilitation does not appear to have an important impact on health-related quality of life, though some low-vision rehabilitation interventions, particularly psychological therapies and methods of enhancing vision, may improve vision-related quality of life in people with sight loss.

 Other animals

-Statements that certain species of mammals are "born blind" refers to them being born with their eyes closed and their eyelids fused together; the eyes open later.
+Statements that certain species of mammals are "born blind" refer to them being born with their eyes closed and their eyelids fused; the eyes open later.
 One example is the rabbit.
-In humans, the eyelids are fused for a while before birth, but open again before the normal birth time; however, very premature babies are sometimes born with their eyes fused shut, and opening later.
+In humans, the eyelids are fused for a while before birth, but open again before the normal birth time; however, very premature babies are sometimes born with their eyes fused shut, and open later.
 Other animals, such as the blind mole rat, are truly blind and rely on other senses.

 The theme of blind animals has been a powerful one in literature.
 Peter Shaffer's Tony Award-winning play, Equus, tells the story of a boy who blinds six horses.
 Theodore Taylor's classic young adult novel, The Trouble With Tuck, is about a teenage girl, Helen, who trains her blind dog to follow and trust a seeing-eye dog.